 E: The scene where Han explains that to Rey and Finn, with the hologram map of the stars.
 “It’s true… All of it.”
 Loved how that was shot, very dreamlike.

-C: I know you disagree with me, but even though I felt this was a good movie in general, it still didn’t capture the feeling I got from the first trilogy.
+C: I know you disagree with me, but even though I felt this was pretty good in general, it still didn’t capture the magic I got from the first trilogy.
 Perhaps because I’m older and I’m not seeing it through kid’s eyes, but the original magic wasn’t there.
 J.J. does a fine job recreating it, but it felt rather safe, not taking any real chances.
-So I place it #3 after The Empire Strikes Back and A New Hope.
-And the only reason I place it before Return of the Jedi is because of the fucking Ewoks.
-Because let’s face it, fuck dancing Ewoks.

 E: I think the chances that were taken were the large open questions.
 Finn, Rey, Kylo…